SNHU-GAM-305/GAM-305/README.md

 * In terms of the QA and testing process, what would you do differently to improve the process?
   * Utilize discord channels to report more bugs as they are found.
+  * Make sure pull requests are completed in timely fashion to avoid merge conflicts in local branches.

 * What tools (chosen in Module Two) did you find successful in the development of your Alpha project?
 Why?